thingdaguy/weather-analysis/README.md

       Performance is evaluated using metrics such as accuracy and loss.

 ## 🧠 Machine Learning
+## Supported tasks:
 ```
-  # Supported tasks:

    Classification

    Regression

    Predictive analytics

-   Model files are stored in:
+   Model files are stored in :

       server/models/